1948 NCAA basketball tournament

 The 1948 NCAA basketball tournament involved 8 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 19, 1948, and ended with the championship game on March 23 in New York City.
+The 10th annual edition of the tournament began on March 19, 1948, and ended with the championship game on March 23, at Madison Square Garden in New York City.
 A total of 10 games were played, including a third place game in each region and a national third place game.

 Kentucky, coached by Adolph Rupp, won the national title with a 58–42 victory in the final game over Baylor, coached by Bill Henderson.
 Alex Groza of Kentucky was named the tournament's Most Outstanding Player.

 Locations

 The following are the sites selected to host each round of the 1948 tournament: